 - Place the siding where you want it, and mark it a quarter inch from the edge.

 - Notch the siding out along the marks you already made.
-It is important that you make accurate measurements when completing this project.
+You must make accurate measurements when completing this project.

-- Lock the J molding and notched siding into place.
-Be sure that it fits the J molding completely or you could end up facing big trouble in terms of leaks.
-Put the under sill trim on the inside of the J channel.
-Put the top side that has a notch into the trim and nail the siding that is notched in loosely.
+- Lock the J molding and notch siding into place.
+Be sure that it fits the J molding completely, or you could face big trouble in terms of leaks.
+Put the under-sill trim on the inside of the J channel.
+Put the top side with a notch into the trim and nail the siding that is notched in loosely.
 You do not have to nail it all the way to proceed.

 - Continue the process until you have finished the window.

-When learning about a new window installation, you need to make sure that you have the proper tools.
+When learning about a new window installation, you must ensure that you have the proper tools.
 Learning how to install vinyl siding around old windows can be a challenge.
 However, you cannot figure out how to install vinyl siding around old windows if you do not have the right tools.